-In general, the dual focus of the SAF is to support students from socio-economically disadvantaged backgrounds AND provide emergency financial assistance for other students.
+The dual focus of the SAF is to support students from socio-economically disadvantaged backgrounds AND provide emergency financial assistance for other students.

-For maximum flexibility and responsiveness to individual needs, it is recommended that HEIs adopt a combination of a targeted and an open access approach.
-Students may also be referred to the Money Advice and Budgeting Service for advice on budgetary management.
+To maximise flexibility and responsiveness to individual needs, it is recommended that HEIs adopt a combination of targeted and open access approaches.

+Additionally, students may be referred to the Money Advice and Budgeting Service for advice on budgetary management.